spoilvoid/OpenLTM/README.md

 Large time-series models, pre-training datasets, and adaptation techniques (Future Features).

 > [!NOTE]
-> OpenLTM is a open codebase intending to explore the **model architecture** of large time-series models.
+> OpenLTM is a open codebase intending to explore the **architecture** of large time-series models.
 It is not intended to be completely compatiable with official codebases and existing checkpoints.
-> We aim to provide a neat pipeline to develop and evaluate large time-series models, which covers three milestone applications: **supervised training**, **large-scale pre-training**, and **model adaptation**.
+> We aim to provide a neat pipeline to develop and evaluate large time-series models, which covers three applications: **supervised training**, **large-scale pre-training**, and **adaptation**.

 > For deep time series models and task-specific benchmarks, we recommend [Time-Series-Library](https://github.com/thuml/Time-Series-Library) and this comprehensive [Survey](https://arxiv.org/abs/2407.13278).

 :triangular_flag_on_post: **News** (2024.12) Many thanks for the implementation of [GPT4TS](https://arxiv.org/abs/2302.11939) from [khairulislam](https://github.com/khairulislam)!
 LLMs for time series are also welcomed in this library.

-:triangular_flag_on_post: **News** (2024.10) We include four large time-series models, release pre-training logic, and provide scripts.
+:triangular_flag_on_post: **News** (2024.10) We include five large time-series models, release pre-training logic, and provide scripts.

 ## What is LTM